Omksaini2003/GrooveSynth/README.md

 ## About the repo

-GrooveSynth is a tool that generates active sites pdb consisting of all the provided IDs of the amino acid from the parent protein chain.
+GrooveSynth is a tool that generates active sites structure that mimicks the actual active sites of the protein.

 ## How to install